The Process of Opening a Food Operation

 - HAACP Plans if needed i.e. serving acidified rice, ROP products are some examples.

 - Risk Class Identification.
 View this list to determine which risk class your facility falls into.
 This will determine the plan review fee and your facilities food license fee.

 2. Pre-Licensing Inspection

-- Once your plan review submittal has been approved you will recieve a letter or email informing you to call the Cuyahoga County Board of Health to schedule a Pre-Licensing Inspection.
+- Once your food shop plans has been approved you will recieve a letter or email informing you to call the Cuyahoga County Board of Health to schedule a Pre-Licensing Inspection.
 Call at least one week prior to your anticipated start date to ensure that an inspector will be available.

 - Pre-Licensing Inspection: Use this checklist to prepare for the pre-licensing inspection.

 - After passing the pre-licensing inspection, submit a license application and fee for your food business’ appropriate risk class.

 Please see the resources below and discuss establishing a quality assurance program with your inspector.
 Some of the forms are editable using Word or Excel or equivalent programs.
 Other forms you need a PDF Reader to view.